vre-hub/vre/infrastructure/cluster/flux/eos/README.md

 ### Configuration

-## `eos/eulake` configuration
+## `eos/pilot/eulake` configuration

 During the summer of 2024, the eulake instance was moved into the EOS pilot instance.
 The snippets below have been edited acording to this changes.

 The `eulake` instance is not configured by default on the CERN OpenStack clusters - The cluster are deployed with EOS deployments, though.
-To do so, path the `eosxd` configmap to add the eulake instance into your cluster.
+To do so, path the `eos-csi-dir-etc-eos` configmap to add the eulake instance into your cluster.
 Modified the various mount directories as you wish.

 Then, add the `eulake` keytab secret as described below.
-The keytab srcret string can be find on the cern-ver `tbag`.
+The keytab sercret string can be find on the CERN-VRE `tbag`.

 ```bash
 # charts `eosxd-csi-1.3.1` are deployed with k8s clusters v1.29.